-- Zones that have one tournament per gender: The lowest three individual scorers in addition to students on the zone winning team and or wildcard if applicable are eligible for provincials.
-Zones may fill open competition spots with the next lowest score. - II.
-Zones with split tournaments (typically 1A/2A together and 3A/4A together): The lowest two individual scorers from each site in addition to students on the zone winning team are eligible for provincials.
-Zones may fill open competition spots with the next lowest score from the respective site. - III.
+- I. Each zone can send four golfers per gender.
+It is up to the zone to determine their representatives. - II.
 At a zone competition qualifying tournament, players must show competency in the sport by scoring under 135 for 18 holes.
 Any player shooting more than 135 will not be eligible to compete at provincials.
 In the event that a zone tournament is played with a maximum stroke limit per hole, then the enforced maximum total score that golfers will need to meet will be 130.
 Scores above 130 can still be appealed as per the note below.